newsdatahub/ai-market-intelligence-dashboard/README.md

 ### **Demo Mode**

 **Q: How do I use demo mode?**
-Enter any supported topic with `-demo` suffix (e.g., `"artificial intelligence"-demo`).
-The dashboard loads instantly using pre-cached JSON data.
+Only one demo topic is currently supported: `"artificial intelligence"-demo`.
+Enter this topic in the search bar and the dashboard will load instantly using pre-cached JSON data.
+No API keys required.

-**Q: What topics are available in demo mode?**
-Currently supported: `"artificial intelligence"-demo`.
-To add more, create a directory in `backend/src/demo-data/` and update `getSupportedDemoTopics()` in `demoDataService.ts`.

 **Q: Do I need API keys for demo mode?**
 No. Demo mode works completely offline — no keys, no API requests.

 **Q: Does the demo behave the same as live mode?**
-Yes.
-All charts, reports, and exports behave identically, using stored data instead of real API responses.
+Almost.
+All charts and reports display identically using stored data instead of real API responses.
+The main difference is that in demo mode, the Timeline Insights and Regional Insights reports are pre-generated and displayed automatically.
+In the live application, you would need to click on specific dates in the timeline chart or countries on the map to generate these reports.

 **Q: What happens if I enter a non-existent demo topic?**
 You'll see a 10-second toast message: `"This demo topic not supported.
 Try: "artificial intelligence"-demo"`